DavidGoldman/InspectiveC/README.md

 **Option 2: Link directly against InspectiveC**

-Add the following line to your makefil:
+Add the following line to your makefile:

 ```
 <YOUR_TWEAK_NAME>_LIBRARIES = inspectivec